 Residual waste collected by the north London Partners is delivered to one of three sites in the north London area located in Hendon, Edmonton and Islington.
-Additionally there are nine re-use and recycling centres distributed across north London where residents of any borough are allowed to deposit a wide variety of waste materials for re-use, recycling, composting, recovery or disposal.
+Additionally, there are eight re-use and recycling centres distributed across north London where residents of any borough are allowed to deposit a wide variety of waste materials for re-use, recycling, composting, recovery or disposal.

-Objective 13 To enhance and protect the existing built environment including heritage assets and the wider historic environment visible from historic buildings wider historic environment
+Objective 13 To enhance and protect the existing built environment including heritage assets and the wider historic environment

-Measures Number of waste management facilities that are intrusively

-Number of new waste management facilities that have an unreasonably negative impact on heritage assets and the
+Measures Number of waste management facilities that are intrusively visible from historic buildings Number of new waste management facilities that have an unreasonably negative impact on heritage assets and the wider historic environment